I am sharing a tutorial for a no sew fall table runner that you can easily make!

 How easy was that?

-Honestly, you could whip one of these up in about an hour.
+Honestly, you could whip a table runner up in about an hour.

-The timeliest part is cutting out the leaves.
+The timeliest part is cutting out the pretty leaves.

 If you loved this project, I would love for you to follow me at